-The 2.4-liter four-cylinder engine generates 160 horsepower and gets an EPA-rated 30 miles per gallon on the highway.
+The 2.4-liter four-cylinder engine generates 161 horsepower and gets an EPA-rated 29 miles per gallon on the highway.
 It is quiet, smooth, and plenty powerful, and the little coupe is surprisingly silent underway.
 Its steering, ride quality and handling are commendable.
 Its four-wheel disc brakes are powerful, and ABS and Electronic Brake-force Distribution come standard.
 A full array of airbags is available to enhance safety.

 Walk AroundThe look of the Scion tC is one of purposeful performance.
-The somewhat bland styling of the Scion tC was intentional as it's supposed to offer a blank canvas for hot-rodders and customizers.
-It doesn't come with spoilers, rocker moldings or wings, but all the ingredients are there.
+Its somewhat bland styling was intentional, as it's supposed to offer a blank canvas for hot-rodders and customizers.
+It doesn't come with spoilers, rocker moldings or wings, but all the key ingredients are there.

 The panorama glass roof is an unexpected bonus in this price class, designed without gaskets for a tight, no-creaks fit.
 It filters 97 percent of UV rays and 100 percent of infrared to avoid sunburned occupants.

 The doors are quite long for such a small car, and the door handles are of the reach-around-and-pull variety that we like.
 The long rear side window suggests a two-door sedan more than a hatchback coupe, and makes the design flow from front to rear gracefully.
-Wheel arches are exaggerated, suggesting that larger tires and wheels will be fitted as soon as the car is bought (or the buyer can opt for the 18- or 19-inch wheels straight from the dealer).
+Wheel arches are exaggerated, suggesting that larger tires and wheels will be fitted as soon as the car is bought.
+(Or the buyer can opt for the 18- or 19-inch wheels straight from the dealer).
 Oldsters feeling young might be interested to note that the Scion's generous 106.3 inch wheelbase is a quarter-inch longer than a '64 Barracuda's.

-The body panels fit tight and straight, and quality leaks from every pore.
+The body panels fit tight and straight, and quality flows from every pore.

 The Scion tC was the first true Scion and it remains the best of the bunch.
 Incidentally, while the other Scion models are named xA and xB, the tC is so named because xC would have infringed on Volvo's naming system.